Piccola Market in Orlando

 - What did the most recent inspection of Piccola Market in Orlando find?

-- Piccola Market in Orlando was most recently inspected on January 7, 2026 with 1 violation(s).
-Disposition: Call Back - Complied.
+- Piccola Market in Orlando was most recently inspected on May 13, 2026 with 8 violation(s), including 1 high-priority violation(s).
+Disposition: Warning Issued.

 - Has Piccola Market in Orlando ever been shut down?